terintealexandrin18/p1ebike/README.md

 ### Project Goal

-- To create a website that provides users with suitable service offered
+- To create a website that provides users with suitable service offered.
-- To highlight the most popular services used by our customers
+- To highlight the most popular services used by our customers.
 - To offer users the opportunity to get in touch with us and schedule an appointment.

 ### User Stories